map5nl/map5topo.nl/docs/src/create/method.md

 * map5.nl the PROD server

 The latter two are identical, only the final tiling (in GeoPackages) is done on TEST and then copied to PROD.
+But you can run everything locally!

+Below are guidelines how to develop using the map5topo GitHub repository.

 ## 0. Startup (once)